-I’ve previously posted about Inkarnate and how it is an excellent free cartography tool.
-I’m not an artist by even the loosest definition and it has allowed me to make great looking world and city maps almost effortlessly.
+I’ve previously talked about Inkarnate and how it is an excellent free cartography tool.
+I’m not an artist by even the loosest definition and it has allowed me to make a great-looking world and city maps almost effortlessly.
 I’ve updated that post since I originally wrote it back in 2015, but the program has changed quite a bit.
 In April 2017, Inkarnate added a subscription model for a new version called Inkarnate Pro.

 This subscription is $5 per month or $25 per year and gives you access to a lot of extra features as well as larger maps.
 The subscription also grants the user commercial use of the maps they make using Inkarnate.

 After Inkarnate Pro was announced some changes were made to the free version’s offerings.
 Because of these changes, I had begun to use the program much less.
 However, I recently got a Visa gift card from work and decided to try out a year’s subscription as it’s so cheap.
 My conclusion?
 Very pleasantly surprised.

 As I’ve mentioned, a while ago Inkarnate made some changes to its Basic Plan.
 Specifically, they replaced the original object assets with new and more detailed versions of themselves.
 The original Inkarnate brush paints and terrain patterns were also changed after this update.
 These changes made the world maps I made much more detailed, but my city maps looked quite awful.
 Icons that would originally resemble a single house now had 3 or 4 groups of houses together.

 City and Town Maps

 Above this paragraph is an example of a city I made using the old assets.
 Below this paragraph is a city I made using the new assets.
 Granted, these are almost 2 years of maps apart, but the Old assets allowed me to make that enormous capital city with great scale.
 These new assets forced me to focus on creating much smaller cities and towns or else the map would be extremely cluttered.
 There was simply too much detail in the maps now for any small-scale maps!